prernaw6/android-sdk-samples/readme.md

 ##004_basic_with_jar_dependency

 This project shows that you can also unpack the aar and only reference the included jar file.
 We are currently not including any resourse files in our SDK, so there is no disadvantage with this method, still, you will propably run into problems in the future.
 This sample also relies on you to manually add the SDK dependencies as jar files.
-This method is also **not** recommended
+This method is also **not** recommended.
+You must also merge the manifest manually and all our declarations.
+Basically you need to manually merge all the entries from the aar file.
+Again, please don´t try this at home.

+##005_configurable_api_token

+This is our internal dogfooding app.
+We´re extending it with all the API features we are exposing to you.
+Feel free to use it as a sample for all kinds of integrations.
+It also incorporates a QR scanner so you can scan your API token directly from the website if you want to get started really quick.

+This sample also highlights the implementation of a custom interface in your application for the content associated with a beacon.